Beban-Studio/Aria-Melody/README.md

 ```
 </details>

 ## Contributors
-We really appreciated if any of you can contribute to this project.
-To contribute to this project you can fork this repository and make a pull request, we will gladly check it out.
-If you have any suggestion or want to report any bug you can join this server: [Beban Community](https://discord.gg/9eCgpGuZAa)
+Contributions to the `dev` branch are welcome, especially for testing and iterating on upcoming features!
+Please fork this `dev` branch and make pull requests against it.
+For suggestions or bug reports related to development, use the [Beban Community](https://discord.gg/9eCgpGuZAa) server, making sure to specify you're referring to the `dev` branch.

 <a href="https://github.com/Beban-Studio/Aria-Melody/graphs/contributors">
   <img src="https://contributors-img.web.app/image?repo=beban-studio/aria-melody" />